 College of Liberal Arts

-Christina Leal
+Christina Galvan

-Christina Leal is the Social Science/Humanities Research Associate II for the Healthy Rural Texas project at The University of Texas at Austin.
+Christina Galvan is the Social Science/Humanities Research Associate III for the Healthy Rural Texas project at The University of Texas at Austin.
 She is a first-generation graduate, earning bachelor’s and master’s degrees in Social Work at The University of Texas Rio Grande Valley.
 Her educational background centers on direct practice with Latino populations.
 Her interests include increasing mental health education, awareness, and resources to those in her community.
 Specifically, those who are survivors of trauma and narcissistic abuse.
 Previously, she was a part of implementing a newly launched project in the Rio Grande Valley that aimed at providing mental health psychoeducation, processing, and mindfulness to students and families in rural areas.
 Further, she has experience in individual, family, and group therapy in social service agencies and in academic settings.
 She was formerly a Research Associate in the Entre Familia project, which aims to increase HPV vaccination among Hispanic adolescents and young adults.

 College of Liberal Arts